simonchen/SmartBatteryHack_ESP8266/README.md

 ```
 And you installed ESP8266 v2.4.0 in Boards Manager in Arduino IDE

-Putting the **SBS** folder in the libararies directory, for example:
+Putting the **Arduino/SBS** folder in the libararies directory, for example:
 ```
 D:\arduino-1.6.5-r5\portable\packages\esp8266\hardware\esp8266\2.4.0\libraries\SBS
 ```